WireframeTool

 A PM-friendly wireframe process should make tradeoffs visible and build readiness measurable.

-What PMs Need From a Wireframing Workflow
+What Do Product Managers Need From a Wireframing Workflow?

 1. Outcome-first framing